bostontrader/bookwerx-core-rust/README.md

 Note the syntax for *cargo run*.
 This executes the server and feeds the command-line arg '--help' to it.

-### Configuration
+## Configuration

 **bookwerx-core-rust** does not do anything by default.
 If you want it to do anything useful, you'll need to ensure that it gets the correct configuration options.
-You can deliver said options via command line or the environment with the CLI having precedence.
+You can deliver said options via configuration files, the command line, or the environment.

 Execute **bookwerx-core-rust** with the --help option to see the CLI choices.
 Each option has a corresponding environment variable.

 **bookwerx-core-rust** Uses the following environment variables.
 Each of these have a corresponding CLI option:

-BCR_BIND - Which IP and port shall the http server bind to?
-For example 127.0.0.1:3003

 BCR_CONN - A connection string to connect to the MySQL db.
 For example: mysql://root:catfood@192.168.0.103:3306 Notice that there is no trailing \ nor a database name.